lukestrain/PowerShell-Project/README.md

 After that I made a script that finds all disabled users, removes them from their extra security groups and adds a note in their description about which groups they were removed from.

-Finally I made a Powerhsell module that generates symmetric encryption keys based on Pokemon teams
+Finally I made a Powerhsell module that generates a symmetric encryption key based on a selected Pokemon team.